Being Updated Winter 2024#

-The Alan Mann Race (AMR) team were the other string to Ford’s racing bow for the Lotus Cortinas, along with Team Lotus.
+The Alan Mann Race (AMR) team were the third string to Ford’s racing bow for the Lotus Cortinas, along with Team Lotus and the Willment Racing Team.

-Whilst Team Lotus were focused on the British Touring Car Championship (BTCC) in the UK, AMR had the European Touring Car Championship (ETCC) across Europe, including the UK.
+Whilst Team Lotus and Willment were focused on the British Touring Car Championship (BTCC) in the UK, Walter Hayes gave Alan Mann Racing the task of representing Ford in the European Touring Car Championship (ETCC) across Europe, including the UK.

-For 1964, AMR campaingned 2 cars : BTW 297B driven by Sir John Whitmore, and BTW 298B usually driven by Henry Taylor, but also by Jackie Ickx, Peter Proctor and Jackie Stewart.
-Both these cars were in the standard livery of white with green stripe.
+For 1964, AMR campaigned 2 cars : BTW 297B driven by Sir John Whitmore, and BTW 298B usually driven by Henry Taylor, but also by Jackie Ickx, Peter Proctor and Jackie Stewart.
+Both these cars were initially in the standard livery of white with green stripe.
+Not to be confused with the two Willment cars racing in 1964, BTW 299B and BTW 300B !

 The first race was in May 1964 at Zolder, and AMR came in 1st and 2nd overall.

-In July 1964 AMR were invited to enter the 24hr Spa Francorchamps race, along with 2 standard Lotus Cortinas entered by Ford of Belgium.
+In July 1964 AMR were invited to enter the 24hr Spa Francorchamps race, along with 2 Lotus Cortinas entered by Ford of Belgium.
 AMR built two new cars for this race, EHK 489B and EHK 490B.
-Aagin, both of these cars were white with a green stripe.
+Again, both of these cars were white with a green stripe.

 They knew that the cars wouldn’t last 24hrs due to the weakness of the back axle, so decided to ‘go for it’ and put on a good show for as long as they could.
 The cars lasted longer than they expected, but both retired, one with a failed clutch, and the other with a blown engine.

-It was during the 1964 season that Alan Mann decided to make his cars ‘stand out from a sea of white and green stripe Lotus Cortinas’, which were becoming quite numerous as the year progressed.
-He decided on a scheme that wouldn’t be too easy to copy, and created the Ferrari Rosso Red with gold stripe and gold roof livery, but it wasn’t to be seen until well into 1965.
+It was during the 1964 season that Alan Mann decided to make his cars ‘stand out from a sea of white and green stripe’ Lotus Cortinas, which were becoming quite numerous as the year progressed.
+He decided on a scheme that wouldn’t be too easy to copy, and created the Ferrari Rosso Red with gold stripe and gold roof livery.

 AMR didn’t win the championship in 1964, but made a very credible debut for the Lotus Cortina.